 Kath Kelly is a musculoskeletal Physiotherapist also offering Myofascial Release as a treatment.

-She has over 26 years clinical experience, working both in the UK and Australia.
-She focuses on treating musculoskeletal problems, ie joint, muscles, tendons, ligaments, nerves, scars and soft tissue in general.
+I have been a physiotherapist for almost 30 years, working both in the UK and Australia.
+I focus on treating musculoskeletal problems, ie joints, muscles, tendons, ligaments, nerves, scars and soft tissue in general.